RyanDevlin/Raspiansible/README.md

 # Raspiansible
-Ansible playbooks for day 1 operations on a Raspberry Pi!
+Ansible roles to fully configure a new Raspberry Pi.

 ## Getting Started
 # Automated Setup